 https://isriga.lv/ The website has key information about the school.
-All ISR staff members, their roles and their email addresses can be found on the website.
+All ISR staff members, their roles can be found on the website.
 The school calendar on the school website gets updated on a regular basis.

 ISR's Facebook Page